Zarina Diyas: 2019–22: Australian Open third round, struggles and injury

 At the start of 2019, Diyas lost in the first round of the Australian Open to Aleksandra Krunić.
 First-round losses followed at Dubai and Indian Wells, and her failure to qualify for the Miami Open saw her once again drop out of the top 100.
 However, in May, she won her eighth career ITF singles title at the Kangaroo Cup, which was enough to edge her back into the top 100.

 Diyas began the 2020 season at the Shenzhen Open, losing in the quarterfinals to Garbiñe Muguruza.
 She played at the Australian Open, facing No. 10, Kiki Bertens, in the third round but losing and missing a chance for her best finish at that tournament.

 At the Cincinnati Open, she failed to qualify for the main draw.
 At the US Open, she lost in the first round to Bernarda Pera.
 Just like in her previous Premier-5 appearance, she failed to qualify for the main draw at the Italian Open.
 At her last event of 2020, she lost at the French Open in the first round to Ons Jabeur.

 Diyas recorded wins against Tamara Zidanšek and Bernarda Pera to reach the third round of the 2021 Australian Open, where she lost to Garbiñe Muguruza.
 At the French Open, she eliminated Heather Watson before being defeated by Mertens in the second round.
 At the next major event, she lost to Anastasija Sevastova in the first round in Wimbledon.
 She withdrew mid-match in the first round of the women's singles at the 2020 Summer Olympics due to heat exhaustion.
 In the US Open, Diyas lost to Amanda Anisimova in the first round.
 Her season concluded at the $80k Macon tournament in October, where she finished runner-up to Madison Brengle.
 She finished the season ranked 100th.

 Diyas lost in the first round at both the 2022 Australian Open and French Open, then ended season in June due to injury.
 She was ranked No. 1042 at the season's end.

-2024: Comeback after two years hiatus, return to top 500
+2024–26: Comeback after hiatus, Australian wildcard, retirement

-Following a two year hiatus she returned to the Wimbledon, where she reached the last round of qualifying losing to Zhuoxuan Bai.
+In June 2024, following a two-year hiatus, Diyas returned to Wimbledon, where she reached the last round of qualifying losing to Zhuoxuan Bai.
+At the 2024 China Open she entered her first WTA main draw, after qualifying, since the 2022 Australian Open and returned to the top 500 in the singles rankings, moving 80 positions up.
+Diyas lost to fellow qualifier Mananchaya Sawangkaew.
+She received a main draw wildcard for the 2026 Australian Open, losing to Paula Badosa in the first round.

-At the China Open she entered her first WTA main draw, after qualifying, since the 2022 Australian Open and returned to the top 500 in the singles rankings, moving 80 positions up.
-She lost to fellow qualifier Mananchaya Sawangkaew.
+Diyas announced her retirement from the professional tour in April 2026.